AlgoMaster Logo

 Intuition

-The big improvement: we use two sentinel nodes, one at the head and one at the tail.
-These sentinels never hold real data and never get removed.
-The real nodes always sit between the two sentinels.
-This eliminates all null-checking and special cases.
+This time we use two sentinel nodes, one at the head and one at the tail.
+The sentinels never hold real data and never get removed, and every real node sits between them.
+Each real node therefore has both a predecessor and a successor, so insertion and deletion never need null checks or head/tail special cases.

 With two sentinels: